itsmehoaq/temi-sdk-docs/wiki/follow.md

 ### beWithMe()

 Use this method to manually invoke the follow mode.
 Follow mode is the state where temi searches for a person standing in front of it and once found it locks on and follows their movement until told otherwise.

-From 1.135.1, this method can take SpeedLevel as parameter to control follow speed

 - **Parameters**